NAJADS: a self-contained framework for the direct determination of astrophysical J-factors: Acknowledgments

 \section{Acknowledgments}

 We thank Dylan Nelson for giving us access to the IllustrisTNG simulations data and Moritz H\"utten for helping us with the installation of {\tt CLUMPY}.
 AB is supported by a de Sitter Fellowship of the Netherlands Organization for Scientific Research (NWO).
-VDR acknowledges financial support by the SEJI/2020/016 grant (project ``Les Fosques'') and the CIDEXG/2022/20 grant (project “D’AMAGAT”) funded by Generalitat Valenciana, by the Universitat de Val\`encia through the sub-programme “ATRACCI\'O DE TALENT 2019” and by the Spanish grant PID2020-113775GB-I00 (AEI/10.13039/501100011033).
+VDR acknowledges financial support by the CIDEXG/2022/20 grant (project “D’AMAGAT”) funded by Generalitat Valenciana, and by the Spanish grant PID2020-113775GB-I00 (MCIN/AEI/10.13039/ 501100011033).
 The work of FD is supported by the {\sc Departments of Excellence} grant awarded by the Italian Ministry of Education, University and Research ({\sc Miur}) and by the Research grant {\sc TAsP} (Theoretical Astroparticle Physics) funded by Istituto Nazionale di Fisica Nucleare.